UPDATED OCT 31, 2019

 Ciao bella.
 Get a taste of Italia at this authentic Italian cafe in Rice Village.
 With strong espresso (it’s their thing) and cannolis so good you’ll want to order a dozen, Fellini is the perfect place to fuel your caffeine addiction.

-Washington Corridor may be known for its bars and pub crawls, but Catalina Coffee will make you stop by to get buzzed during the day, too.
+Washington Corridor may be known for its bars and pub crawls, but Catalina Coffee can get you a different kind of buzzed during the day, too.
 All the coffee is sourced from its sister company, Amaya Roasting Company.
 And for those who prefer a little less caffeine, this cozy cafe also boasts a seasonally rotating list of loose-leaf teas and pastries.

 Get your coffee fix at this Westheimer coffee shop.
 Whether you’re looking for a quick cuppa or prefer to slow it down and stay awhile, FIX can accommodate.
 If you’re on the go, grab a daily drip or espresso drink, but if you have a little more time, try the Slow Bar.
 Featuring French press, Chemex pour overs, or AeroPress coffee, the Slow Bar will help you experience your coffee in a new way.